celia96/heap-tree/README.md

 # heap-tree-test
-Applet that shows complete heap tree and skewed heap tree
+Run the Heap Tree Test.
+It will show the applet that shows the complete heap tree and skewed heap tree.